AngleProtocol/angle-docs/faq.md

 ## Is Angle live?

-Audits have been completed, and smart contracts code is now public in [our repository](https://github.com/AngleProtocol/angle-core).
 Angle will be officially live around November 3rd.

+## Have smart contracts been audited?

+Yes, Angle's smart contracts have been audited by Chainsecurity and Sigma Prime.
+The code and audits have been published in [our repository](https://github.com/AngleProtocol/angle-core).

 ## What stablecoins can be minted on Angle?